 The cornerstone of AAUW’s e-advocacy efforts, Action Network sends subscribers urgent e-mail notices to contact their members of Congress.
 With our online Two-Minute Activist tool, it takes just minutes to make your voice heard.
 Check it out here.

 Winter 2017 Newsletter

 If you want to see what we do you can stop by our lunch meetings to check us out.
 We meet at noon on the second Wednesday of the month at the Gaylord University Center, 80 Livingston Blvd, and feel free to bring a sack lunch.
 We do not meet in June or July.
 If you can’t make it to our lunch meetings, you can still be involved in our mission through our various activities (see the “About Us” page).

 The American Association of University Women (AAUW) is a nationwide organization that advances equity and education for women and girls.
-The Gaylord Area Branch empowers through scholarships, educational programs, and honoring the achievements of local women.
+The Gaylord Area Branch empowers through education awards, educational programs, and honoring the achievements of local women.
 For more information email email@example.com.